camaraproject/SimSwap/documentation/API_documentation/Check_sim_swap_API.md

 2 endpoints are defined in the SIM Swap API:

-- POST /<base-url>/simSwap/v0/retrieve-date : a msisdn is passed in the request, the last SIM swap date is provided in response
+- POST /sim-swap/v0/retrieve-date : a MSISDN is passed in the request, and the last SIM swap date is provided in the response
 - POST /<base-url>/simSwap/v0/check : a msisdn and an age is passed in the request, a 'swapped' boolean is provided in response.

 **Authentication**